jekymin8232/vitalguardai-com/README.md

 **The human heart is often more deeply moved by a simple cup of tea and a few snacks in a humble rural village than by luxurious treatment at a five-star hotel.**

+**There is no free lunch in this world.
+Lavish hospitality at a five-star hotel may leave behind debt, but a simple meal in a humble rural village leaves behind lasting happiness.**

 ## Emmanuel Adebayor is one of Togo’s greatest football players.
 ### A poor country is not necessarily small-minded, and a wealthy country is not necessarily great in character.
 Every nation is shaped by the kind of leaders it has.
 In that regard, all countries are the same.